ayushvhg/ayushvhg/README.md

 Contributing
-We welcome contributions to improve the AYUSH Virtual Herbal Garden.
+We heartly welcome contributions to improve the AYUSH Virtual Herbal Garden.
 Please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature/bug fix.
 3. Submit a pull request with detailed documentation.